-In this report, we present a new decision procedure for $\mathcal{EL}$ -unification that takes a given $\mathcal{EL}$ -unification problem $\Gamma$ and translates it into a set of propositional clauses $C(\Gamma)$ such that (i) the size of $C(\Gamma)$ is polynomial in the size of $\Gamma$ , and (ii) $\Gamma$ is unifiable iff $C(\Gamma)$ is satisfiable.
-This allows us to use a highlyoptimized SAT-solver such as MiniSat to decide solvability of $\mathcal{EL}$ -unification problems.
-Our SAT-translation is inspired by Kapur and Narendran's translation of ACIU-unification problems into satisfiability in propositional Horn logic (HornSAT) [9].
-The connection between $\mathcal{EL}$ -unification and ACIU-unification is due to the fact that (modulo equivalence) the conjunction constructor in $\mathcal{EL}$ is associative, commutative, and idempotent, and has the top concept $\top$ as a unit.
-Existential restrictions are similar to free unary functions symbols in ACIU, with the difference that existential restrictions are monotonic w.r.t. subsumption.
+In this report, we present a new decision procedure for \mathcal{EL} -unification that takes a given \mathcal{EL} -unification problem Γ and translates it into a set of propositional clauses $C(\Gamma)$ such that (i) the size of $C(\Gamma)$ is polynomial in the size of Γ , and (ii) Γ is unifiable iff $C(\Gamma)$ is satisfiable.
+This allows us to use a highly-optimized SAT-solver such as MiniSat2 to decide solvability of \mathcal{EL} -unification problems.
+Our SAT-translation is inspired by Kapur and Narendran's translation of ACIU-unification problems into satisfiability in propositional Horn logic (Horn-SAT) [8].
+The connection between \mathcal{EL} -unification and ACIU-unification is due to the fact that (modulo equivalence) the conjunction constructor in \mathcal{EL} is associative, commutative, and idempotent, and has the top concept Γ as a unit.
+However, to treat also existential restrictions correctly, we need to introduce clauses that are not Horn.

 It should be noted that the proof of correctness of our translation into SAT does not depend on the results in [4].
-Consequently, this translation provides us with a new proof of the fact that $\mathcal{EL}$ -unification is in NP.
+Consequently, this translation provides us with a new proof of the fact that \mathcal{EL} -unification is in NP.
 This proof is much simpler than the original proof of this fact in [4].

-2 Unification in $\mathcal{EL}$
+2 Unification in \mathcal{EL}